kamataak/bspam/README.md

-orfr
+bspam
 ================

 # Model-Based Calibration and Scoring for Oral Reading Fluency Assessment Data with R

-`orfr` is an R package that allows model-based calibration and scoring for oral reading fluency (ORF) assessment data.
+`bspam` is an R package that allows model-based calibration and scoring for oral reading fluency (ORF) assessment data.

 ## Installation:

-To install `orf` package, follow the steps below.
+To install `bspam` package, follow the steps below.

 1. The `MultiGHQuad` package needs to be installed.
 As of May 31, 2022, `MultiGHQuad` package has been removed from CRAN, so download an